henryhoenig/capstone_3/README.md

-### Looking at Hashtag and Mentions With Network Analysis
+### Looking at Hashtags and Mentions With Network Analysis

 * Getting even more selective offers a clearer view of some of the connections among hashtags.